defi-wonderland/specs/specs/protocol/superchain-configuration.md

 - `PAUSED_SLOT`: A boolean value indicating whether the Superchain is paused.
 - `GUARDIAN_SLOT`: The address of the guardian, which can pause and unpause the system.
+- `UPGRADER_SLOT`: The address of the upgrader, which can add a chain to the depenceny set.

 ## Configuration data flow